clokep/relapse/docs/modules/add_extra_fields_to_client_events_unsigned.md

 # Add extra fields to client events unsigned section callbacks

-_First introduced in Synapse v1.96.0_
+_First introduced in Relapse v1.96.0_

 This callback allows modules to add extra fields to the unsigned section of events when they get sent down to clients.